On Policy Evaluation with Aggregate Time-Series Shocks: Empirical Example

-This section starts by summarizing purely algebraic (algorithmic) properties of the conventional TSLS estimator.
-We then propose an alternative algorithm with a similar structure and illustrate its performance in a simulation based on \cite{nakamura2014fiscal}.
-We tie our method to a particular econometric model in Section \ref{sec:formal_an} where we establish its theoretical properties.
+This section introduces our estimator in the context of an empirical example.
+We describe the data from \cite{nakamura2014fiscal} and replicate their baseline results.
+Next, we propose a new estimator and apply it to this dataset.
+Our estimates are larger in magnitude, though still within the range reported by \cite{nakamura2014fiscal} in various specifications.
+We tie our method to a particular econometric model in Section \ref{sec:formal_an}, where we establish its theoretical properties.
+We also demonstrate the performance of our method in simulations in Section \ref{sec:sim}.